abhisheksanghai/abhisheksanghai.github.io/_posts/2019-07-14-assumptions_linear_regression.md

 Since, now the relationship is linear, we are good to include the variable in the model.

 - **Normality of Residuals** - The residuals of a linear regression model are supposed to follow normal distribution mainly because of two reasons.
-One being mathematical convenience and other being central limit theorem.
-This assumption can be checked via a Histogram of residuals.
+One being mathematical convenience and other being Central Limit Theorem.
+This assumption can be checked via histogram of residuals.

 ![Histogram of Residuals](/images/Assumptions_Linear_Regression/Histogram.png)